 Here are some useful preparation tips for the SSC CHSL Exam:

-- Know the SSC CHSL Syllabus in and out: To score well in the SSC CHSL exam, it is important that you be fully aware of the SSC CHSL Syllabus and the SSC Exam Pattern.
-A topic and difficulty-wise segregation of different sections of the exam is highly advisable.
+- Know the SSC CHSL Syllabus in and out: To score well in the SSC CHSL exam, it is important that you be well versed with SSC CHSL syllabus and the exam pattern.
+The topics and difficulty-wise segregation of different sections of the exam are highly advisable.

 - Make notes whenever possible: During your preparation try jotting down notes about important topics whenever possible.
 These notes will become easy to refer whenever a quick glance is required.